cncf/tag-security/governance/charter.md

 * Security assessments of specific proposals or projects
 * Identify projects for consideration for CNCF
 * Cross-pollinate knowledge by participating and inviting people from other projects and TAGs to share security practices
-* Integrate relevant external standards, such as from CII or NIST, as part of educational resources and/or TAG processes
+* Integrate relevant external standards, such as from OpenSSF or NIST, as part of educational resources and/or TAG processes

 Given that the group is comprised of volunteers, specific requests from the TOC may be queued according to the bandwidth of the group.
 The co-chairs will